Azure/azure-powershell/src/Functions/docs/Get-AzFunctionAppSetting.md

 ```

 ### -Name
-The name of function app.
+Name of the function app.

 ```yaml
 Type: System.String